atomisthq/docs/docs/reference-docs/rug-conventions.md

 #### Rug Generator Naming

-To indicate that an editor is also a Rug `generator`, because it has the `@generator` annotation applied, is it conventional to name the editor with `New` at the beginning of the editor's name to indicate that it is used to construct a project from scratch.
+To indicate that an editor is also a Rug `generator` in Rug DSL or [TypeScript](https://www.typescriptlang.org/) it is conventional to name the editor with `New` at the beginning of the editor's name to indicate that it is used to construct a project from scratch.

-You can also specify a human-readable name for the generator after the `@generator` annotation, for example:
+In Rug DSL you can also specify a human-readable name for the generator after the `@generator` annotation, for example:

 ```
 @generator "NewSpringBootRestMicroservice"